 How to Describe the Need in Your Nonprofit’s Grant Application

-Whichever of these statements a writer prepares, this proposal section brings forward the reasons behind the program for which the organization is seeking money.
-It does so by focusing on needs of constituents the project would serve.
+This section brings forward the reasons behind the program for which your organization is seeking money.
+It does so by describing the needs of the constituents the project will serve.
 It should incorporate some data or statements from experts to back up the needs or problems it describes.
-And it should capture its reader’s attention — making him want to read on.
+You want your reader to clearly see why your cause is a problem that needs support.

 Remember that your grant proposal should capture its reader’s attention — making him want to read on and become interested in your cause.

 You shouldn’t describe your need as a lack of money but rather as a situation in the lives of the constituents, whether they’re spruce trees, retired adults, or former race horses.
 Don’t start to solve the problem in your statement of need.